Trifoia/litmos-sdk/README.md

 Some operations are especially complicated - in these cases helpers are available that simplify things

 ### Creating New Users
 The requirements for creating new users (`litmos.users.post(data)`) are very precise, and a single misconfigured element can result in a server error.
-For this reason the `litmos.helpers.generateUserObject()` method exists to assist with generation of correctly formatted user data.
+For this reason the `litmos.helpers.generateUser()` method exists to assist with generation of correctly formatted user data.
 Ex:
 ``` js
 const userOpts = {
   UserName: 'test0@email.com',